 Many people use the terms “doctor” and “primary care physician” (PCP) interchangeably, but they are not always the same.
 While all primary care physicians are doctors, not all doctors function as PCPs.
 Understanding the distinction between the two can help patients make informed decisions when selecting a healthcare provider for their needs.
-This guide will explain the key differences, roles, and importance of having a primary care physician for long-term health.
-If you’re looking for a trusted primary care provider in Katy, TX, Macie Medical offers comprehensive primary care services to support your health and well-being.
+This comprehensive guide explains the key differences, the roles they play, and why having a primary care physician is essential for maintaining long-term health.
+If you’re looking for a trusted primary care provider in Katy, TX, Macie Medical offers comprehensive services to support your well-being.

 Table of Contents